Keeping in Touch

 Blackboard: All Honors Students are enrolled in the Honors Blackboard site.
 This is where we post the most current information for students.
 Check the site often.

 Honors Student Advisory Council: The HSAC has a webpage where you can find out much more about activities in Honors.

-Honors Program Advisory Council: The HPAC meets regularly during the academic year.
+Honors Faculty Advisory Council: The HFAC meets regularly during the academic year.
 Their membership, minutes, and action items are archived on their webpage.

 The Honors Programs has funds that students may use to travel to conferences.
 Preference is given to students who are presenting at the conference.
 Funding for other travel may also be available, depending on demand.
 In general, no more than $1500 is awarded per travel experience.

 Applications are reviewed each October 1, with notification by Oct 15; and on Feb 1, with notification by Feb 15.
 Apply!

 The Honors Program has funds that students may use to support their capstone project or research-based thesis.
 Up to $1500 may be awarded for a project.
 Applications are reviewed each October 1, with notification by Oct 15; and on Feb 1, with notification by Feb 15.
 Apply!

 The Honors Program has special funding of approximately $50K that can be awarded in scholarships each year.
 To apply students must complete BOTH the UAF Scholarship Application and the Honors Program Scholarship Application.
 The deadline for BOTH applications is February 15 each year.
 Special conditions for the Honors Scholarships are that you must be in good standing with the Honors Program (have a GPA of 3.25 or better) and you must be making good progress on completing your Honors classes (the equivalent of about 6 credits per year).